AlexKLWS/godot-native-bullets-plugin/README.md

 The plugin has a few main components, explained below:

-### @ BulletKit
+### @ UnitKit

 This is the resource used to configure each type of bullet.<br>
-Every BulletKit spawns its own bullet instances that support different kinds of properties.<br>
+Every UnitKit spawns its own bullet instances that support different kinds of properties.<br>

 The plugin comes with 4 base variants that can be customized via the editor:

 <details>
 <summary>BasicBulletKit</summary>
 <br>
-This is the most basic BulletKit, makes bullets move, generally at constant speed.<br>
+This is the most basic UnitKit, makes bullets move, generally at constant speed.<br>
 It's configurable with:

 - `texture`: controls what texture is sent to the bullet material.